komal-chavan9090/komal-chavan9090/README.md

 - 👋 Hi, I’m @komal-chavan
 - 👀 I’m interested in Problem solving and web development.
 - I am Currently persuing Computer Science Degree at Walchand College Of Engineering , Sangli
+- Pronounce - She/her

 <!---
 komal-chavan9090/komal-chavan9090 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.